Jewelry Blog

 “England and America, two countries separated by a common language” – George Bernard Shaw

-Skip to the bottom of the article to see some other common words that are spelled differently in America and the UK.
+Skip to the bottom of the article to see other common words that are spelled differently in America and the UK.

 Jewelry vs. Jewellery Breakdown